Kerem-Haeger/battleship/TESTING.md

         *Solution:* Declared ship arrays globally and cleared them using `.length = 0`

-    4. On reset, the legend/label duplicated and `.appendChild()` threw multiple errors.
+    4. On reset, the legend/label duplicated and `.appendChild()` threw an error.

         *Solution:* Instead of clearing the div with `.innerHTML = ''`, they are made temporarily invisible until they are used again.

 + ### Unsolved bugs

-    - On mobile, when rotating ships, the default option (highlighting cells up to the selected one) could not be prevented, neither via JavaScript nor CSS.

-        *Workaround:* The player is prompted to play on a larger screen, if possible.
-        The rotation of ships still works, but isn't as smooth as it could be.
+    - None.

 ---